Sick children, aging parents and the workplace: family responsibilities and caregiver discrimination

 FRD can also be more blatant.
 Pregnant applicants have been denied jobs with the explanation that the employer does not hire pregnant women.
 Supervisors have denied paternity leave to male employees, telling them that parental leave is for women.
 Employees who ask for family leave to be with dying parents have been told they will be terminated if they don’t come to work.
 Some supervisors have bluntly told employees to choose between their families and their jobs.

 In order to address discrimination based on family caregiving responsibilities, employment lawyers apply a combination of laws to the particular scenario.
-These laws can range from federal and state employment discrimination statutes, including laws against sex discrimination and pregnancy discrimination; the Family and Medical Leave Act of 1993; and the Americans with Disabilities Act of 1990 and 2008 amendments.
+These laws can range from federal and state employment discrimination statutes, including laws against sex discrimination and pregnancy discrimination; the Family and Medical Leave Act; and the Americans with Disabilities Act.